jalbersdorfer/paste.rs/README.md

 # paste.rs
-Rust implementation of missing paste.exe on windows to paste clipboard content to stdout
+Rust implementation of missing paste.exe on windows to paste clipboard content to stdout based on the work of https://github.com/sindresorhus/win-clipboard